AxelThevenot/K-Means/README.md

 ### K-means algorithm

 To deal with the K-means algorithm, we need to create the `euclidean_distance()` to calculate the distance between the samples to a given centroid.
 The function takes two arguments : the X matrix of samples (and their coordinates) and the coordinates array of the given centroid.
-It returns the array of each distance between the samples a the centroid.
+It returns the array of each distance between the sample and the centroid.

 ```python
 def euclidean_distance(X, centroid):